 Is Wise better than PayPal?

-Wise is different from PayPal and whether or not it is better will depend on your needs.
-The fee structure at Wise is easier to understand, and the exchange rate does not have an added profit margin.
+Wise differs from PayPal, and whether it is better depends on your needs.
+For example, the fee structure at Wise is easier to understand, and the exchange rate does not have an added profit margin.
 But PayPal offers more destination countries and the ability to transfer funds to a PayPal account rather than a bank account.

-Wise places a high value on transparency and is a reliable option if you want to understand exactly how much your transfer will cost before you send it.
-Its transfer fees are certainly much lower than those charged by traditional banks, and the mid-market exchange rate used will usually be much better for you than the rate used by many of its competitors.
+Wise places a high value on transparency and is a reliable option if you want to understand precisely how much your transfer will cost before you send it.
+In addition, its transfer fees are certainly much lower than those charged by traditional banks, and the mid-market exchange rate will usually be much better for you than the rate used by many competitors.

-However, the sign-up process and the transfer itself can be rather slow in some cases.
-And if you want to send funds in a less popular currency or to an unusual destination, Wise may not be able to help you – yet – although more currencies and countries may be available in the future.
+However, the sign-up process and the transfer can sometimes be slow.
+And if you want to send funds in a less popular currency or to an unusual destination, Wise may not be able to help you—although more currencies and countries may be available in the future.